ziminl/ml-learn/README.md

 ##P.S.

-its written in russian. hope u can read. i learned from duolingo.
+Its written in russian. hope u can read.
+I learned from duolingo.